hashkat/hashkat/docs/directory.md

 ## <span style="color:green">hashkat_pre.py</span>

-Generates all inputted parameters made in *INFILE.yaml* to prepare the ideal network to be run using ***#k@***.
+Generates all inputted parameters made in *INFILE.yaml* to *INFILE.yaml-generated*, which is used in the running of ***#k@***.

 ## INFILE.yaml

-Input file where configurations are made to design the network simulation of your choosing.
+Input file where configurations are made to create the network simulation of your design.

 ## INFILE.yaml-generated

 File generated when *run.sh* is run.
-Used in the running of network simulations, it is always replaced with an updated version when a new network simulation is being run.
+Used in the running of network simulations, it contains all the parameters and their respective configurations made in *INFILE.yaml*.

 ## INSTALL

-Contains instructions on how to install ***#k@*** on 'Linux' and 'Mac OS X'.
+Contains instructions on how to install ***#k@*** on Mac OS X and Linux.

 ## INTERACT.lua